 The play took its name from a summer month in the French Republican Calendar, during which the Thermidorian Reaction occurred, overthrowing Robespierre and ending the Reign of Terror.
 Mr Paillard (Maison Maire’s owner) changed the name of this recipe after the play gained in popularity.

-The master Ducasse has lightened the dish, but preserved the essential elements of one of the great recipes from the Gilded Age – I hope you enjoy it, my Citizens!
+The master Ducasse has lightened the dish, but preserved the essential elements of one of the great recipes from the Gilded Age – I hope you enjoy it, !

 Battle on – The GeneralissimoPrint

 We are sorry that this post was not useful for you!

 Let us improve this post!